Article written by Elisa - Travel Writer & Local in France

 - Taste Cannes’ local specialties at Marché Forville

-If you can’t decide between these best cities in southern France, then why not stay in one and make a day trip to another?
+If you can’t decide between these best cities in South of France, then why not stay in one and make a day trip to another?
 Cannes is an excellent base to visit the equally glitzy Monaco, Antibes, or Nice.